 "I have not seen you around here.
 But here is a big place, filled with much urban scum."
 Ozo spit into starved embers beneath the grill.
 "They mistake a piece of charcoal for a good sear."

-"Hey!"
+"Hey."
 One of the recent customers heard the insult.

 "Not you, of course, my friend.
 Those lazy sun-kissers, my unfortunate brethren.
 Who think good work necessitates management.
 They should be paying us for the luxury of our company and hard work, but instead they bleed us dry."
 Ozo's long ravian neck pulled back, and he shifted to a more suitable volume.
 "I speak in relative terms, a delicate balance between the raw and the burned.
 You'd think the goon's in Solcut would know what I mean, but they are the worst.
 They'll take anything."
 He spit in the fire again.
 "And say they like it all.
 No taste worse than one that does not care.
 The harbor waters connect all the poor tastes in this sorry world.
 A truth I have to suffer eternally.
 A service for my loyal customers.
 Servants to the king.
 Here, here, give me your dishes."